sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 ## 400 BC

+Issue with this date is I would like to see more "civilizational collapse" to be sure.
+Or, perhaps people at this time were centered in safe locations in the near aftermath of the 2000 BC event?
+But, we see considerable societal disruption in the 2000 BC event which isn't long after the 3000 BC event.

 - 340 BC: Alexander the Great Turkey deluge myth
 - 373 BC: Helike Greek city-state submerged by Tsunami in winter
 - 400 BC: La venta, Veracruz, Mexico, abandoned